ClassFeatureWatermark/ClassFeatureWatermark/README.md

 # Class Feature Watermark (CFW)

 ## Overview
 Machine learning models are valuable intellectual property (IP), but they are vulnerable to **Model Extraction Attacks (MEA)**.
 In these attacks, adversaries replicate models by exploiting black-box inference APIs, posing a serious threat to model ownership.
 Model watermarking has emerged as a forensic solution to verify model ownership by embedding identifiable markers.
 However, existing watermarking methods are often insufficiently resilient against removal attacks.
+To expose this gap, we propose **Watermark Removal attacK (WRK)**, a systematic framework that adaptively disrupts SOTA watermarks by exploiting their reliance on sample-wise artifacts, which are decoupled from domain tasks.

-To address this gap, we propose **Class-Feature Watermarks (CFW)**, a novel approach that enhances watermark resilience by leveraging class-level artifacts.
+To address these vulnerabilities, we propose **Class-Feature Watermarks (CFW)**, a novel approach that enhances watermark resilience by leveraging class-level artifacts.
 Our method creates a non-existent class using out-of-domain samples as the watermark task, making it more resistant to adaptive removal attacks such as **Watermark Removal attacK (WRK)**.

-Our framework systematically disrupts state-of-the-art watermarking methods and demonstrates superior resilience in substitute models created through MEA.
-CFW optimizes transferability, stability, and robustness, providing a more reliable solution for model ownership protection.

 ## Features
 - **Adaptive Watermark Removal (WRK)**: Demonstrates the vulnerability of existing watermarking methods.